ONLINE LEARNING SYSTEM REQUIREMENTS

 - Stereo sound card, speakers and/or headset, microphone

 - A Webcam may be required in courses in some programs.
-Check with your academic advisor
+Check with your student support advisor.

 - USB 2.0 port(s), min USB 3.0 preferred